As a result, women and children victimized by domestic violence

 Our efforts expose a new generation of future lawyers to

-the urgency for pro bono assistance to our most vulnerable
+the urgency of pro bono assistance to our most vulnerable

 citizens.
 Students at more than 80 law schools now have the